 Plagiarism Checker

 Content uniqueness is critical, especially when it comes to SEO.
-Google gives no prominence to duplicate content.
-WriterZen’s Plagiarism Checker is doing a great job in its department.
+Google does not prioritize duplicate content.
+WriterZen’s Plagiarism Checker is doing a great job in this department.

 Click on the “+ New Project” button, set the project title, and import content.